 Exponent's vision is to engage the brightest scientists and engineers to empower clients with solutions for a safe, healthy, sustainable and technologically complex world.
 Attracting, exciting, developing, and rewarding exceptional people with diverse backgrounds and expertise are central to our corporate mission.
 As a pre-eminent global engineering and scientific consulting firm, we continuously create opportunity for hundreds of talented staff.
 Exponent's culture actively supports the development of our professionals and their potential by creating a stimulating, growth-oriented and inclusive environment.
-Our programs, tools, and processes support the development of (1) science and engineering consultants, who balance exceptional technical prowess and objectivity with sound business acumen; (2) corporate and support staff, who empower expansion into multiple markets; and (3) leaders who inspire outstanding performance.
+Our programs, tools, and processes support the development of science and engineering consultants who balance exceptional technical prowess and objectivity with sound business acumen, corporate and support staff who empower expansion into multiple markets, and leaders who inspire outstanding performance.

-As of January 1, 2021, we employed 1,168 full-time, part time and hourly employees, including 930 engineering and scientific staff, 63 technical support staff and 175 administrative and support staff.
-Our staff includes 857 employees with advanced degrees, of which 642 employees have achieved the level of Ph.D., Sc.D., or M.D.
-As of January 1, 2021 approximately 88% of our employees are located in the United States and 12% are located in other global regions.
+As of December 31, 2021, we employed 1,215 full-time, part time and hourly employees, including 955 engineering and scientific staff, 75 technical support staff and 185 administrative and support staff.
+Our staff includes 856 employees with advanced degrees, of which 645 employees have achieved the level of Ph.D., Sc.D., or M.D.
+As of December 31, 2021 approximately 87% of our employees are located in the United States and 13% are located in other global regions.

 Technical full-time equivalent employees is a key metric that we use to analyze our revenues.
-During 2020 technical full-time equivalent employees increased 1% to 912 as compared to 901 during the prior year due to our recruiting and retention efforts.
+During 2021 technical full-time equivalent employees decreased 1% to 900 as compared to 912 during the prior year.
+The decrease in technical full-time equivalent employees was due in part to the divestiture of our German subsidiary in April of 2020.
+During the fourth quarter of 2021, technical full-time equivalent employees increased 1% to 921 as compared to 909 during the fourth quarter of 2020.
 We attribute our ability to grow technical full-time equivalent employees to a number of factors, including exciting and challenging assignments, strong leadership and management, the opportunity to learn new skills and advance careers, along with competitive and equitable total rewards.
 To ensure a compelling total rewards philosophy and practice, we have practices in place to deliver fair and equitable compensation for employees based on their contribution and performance.
 We also offer a comprehensive set of benefits for employees and their families.